girder/girder/docs/installation.rst

    pip install girder[plugins]

 .. warning:: Not all plugins are available in every Python version and platform.
-   Specifying a plugin for in an unsupported environment will raise an error.
+   Specifying a plugin in an unsupported environment will raise an error.

 .. _extras: https://packaging.python.org/en/latest/installing/#installing-setuptools-extras